You probably heard that to tree planter job is one of the hardest in the world.

 Also, it can be an incredibly rewarding experience — you meet some great people, and you have the potential to make a lot of money.

 At the same time, however, it can be one of the worst experiences you can imagine.
-It’s a physical and psychological stamina demanding job that can have you cycling between love and hate on a daily, if not hourly basis.
+It’s a physical and psychological stamina-demanding job that can have you cycling between love and hate on a daily, if not hourly basis.

-Tree Planting in Finland.
-The Job.
+Tree Planting Job.
+The Work.

 Finland is a country of trees and endless forests.
 According to rough estimates, there are more than ten trees per every person in the world in the Finnish forests.
 What does it mean?

 Working as a tree planter.
-Working Conditions
+Working Conditions.
+(Can be applied for any tree planting job)

 If you’re interested in planting trees, you should definitely consider the pros and cons of this job.